Medicaid Planning for the Married Couple

 My asset protection team and I often meet with clients who have a spouse or parent who requires at-home caregiving services, or who resides in a skilled care nursing facility or assisted living facility.
 The clients’ top priority is to be able to provide the best available care for their loved one.
 They meet with me and my team to explore options that allow their loved one to receive the best available care, as well as to learn about ways to legally protect their life savings from having to be spent entirely on that care.

-Medicaid rules provide special protections for the independent spouse of a nursing home resident, or someone who has been approved to receive at-home care / assisted living (through the Aged & Disabled Medicaid Waiver program), to make sure that he or she has the minimum support needed to continue to live at home, or in an assisted-living facility.
+Medicaid rules provide special protections for the independent spouse of a nursing home resident, or someone who has been approved to receive at-home care / assisted living (through the Medicaid Waiver program), to make sure that he or she has the minimum support needed to continue to live at home, or in an assisted-living facility.

-In general, an independent spouse, referred to as a “community spouse” may keep one-half of the couple’s total “countable assets” up to a maximum of $130,380.00 (as of January 1, 2021).
+In general, an independent spouse, referred to as a “community spouse” may keep one-half of the couple’s total “countable assets” up to a maximum of $154,140 (as of January 1, 2024).
 Called the “Community Spouse Resource Allowance,” this is the most that a state may allow a community spouse to retain.
-A married couple with under $26,076.00 (as of January 1, 2021) in countable assets is under the asset limit to qualify for Medicaid assistance.
+A married couple with under $30,828 (as of January 1, 2024) in countable assets is under the asset limit to qualify for Medicaid assistance.

 Countable assets consist of the following partial list: checking and savings accounts, cash, money market accounts, certificates of deposit, savings bonds, stocks, mutual funds, investment accounts, retirement accounts of the Medicaid applicant, the cash surrender value of any life insurance policies, annuities, and valuable collections and precious metals.